talex-tnt/space-invaders-game-assignment/README.md

   Some of these restrictions might be released in the future.

 - ### **Further constraints**
-  - Exception might be disabled
+  - Exceptions will be disabled; please avoid using `std`'s exception dependent headers.
   - Please avoiding using `std`'` string` and containers; they might not not longer be available in the future.

 - ### **Working on the assignment**